EliasAfara/EliasAfara/README.md

 - 📫 How to reach me [afaraelias@gmail.com](afaraelias@gmail.com)

-- 👨‍💻 All of my projects are available at **http://eliasafara.github.io/**
+- 👨‍💻 All of my projects are available at **http://eliasafara.github.io/** (outdated - needs to be updated)

 <h3 align="left">Connect with me:</h3>
 <p align="left">